BlockchainInstituteChi/developer-bootcamp/workshop_2_build_a_crypto_store/README.md

 Once this is set up, you can test that the listener is working properly by generating some new blocks to your address:

 `bitcoin-cli generatetoaddress 2 < your address >`

+Depending on your configuration, may be necessary to add the --regtest flag like so:
+`bitcoin-cli --regtest generatetoaddress 10 2N74Lq6GYDo69xnA2sgGFrUiyHzFcDrp6NE`

 ### B. Add Your Address to the Web Store